Biedermeier: Furniture design and interior decorating

-Many unique designs were created in Vienna, primarily because a young apprentice was examined on his use of material, construction, originality of design, and quality of cabinet work, before being admitted to the league of approved master cabinetmakers.
+Unique designs were created in Vienna.
 Furniture from the earlier period (1815–1830) was the most severe and neoclassical in inspiration.
 It also supplied the most fantastic forms which the second half of the period (1830–1848) lacked, being influenced by the many style publications from Britain.
 Biedermeier furniture was the first style in the world that emanated from the growing middle class.
 It preceded Victoriana and influenced mainly German-speaking countries.

-In Sweden, Jean-Baptiste Bernadotte, whom Napoleon appointed as ambassador to Sweden to sideline his ambitions, abandoned his support for Napoleon in a shrewd political move.
-Later, after being adopted by the King of Sweden (who was childless), he became Sweden's new king as Karl XIV Johan.
+In Sweden, Jean-Baptiste Bernadotte, who was adopted by King Charles XIII (who was childless), became Sweden's new king in 1818 as Karl XIV Johan.
 The Swedish Karl Johan style, similar to Biedermeier, retained its elegant and blatantly Napoleonic style throughout the 19th century.

 Biedermeier furniture and lifestyle was a focus on exhibitions at the Vienna applied arts museum in 1896.
 The many visitors to this exhibition were so influenced by this fantasy style and its elegance that a new resurgence or revival period became popular amongst European cabinetmakers.
 This revival period lasted up until the Art Deco style was taken up.
 Biedermeier also influenced the various Bauhaus styles through their truth in material philosophy.

 The original Biedermeier period changed with the political unrests of 1845–1848 (its end date).
 With the revolutions in European historicism, furniture of the later years of the period took on a distinct Wilhelminian or Victorian style.